 You may also watch the 2020 ADS Virtual Open House on Livestream.com. ¡Video de bienvenida en Español Ahora disponible!
 Debido al virus COVID-19, este año no abra una presentación de padres en el colegio Harper College.
 Aunque no habrá una reunión en persona, si tendremos una presentación virtual.
 Esperamos que este video sea informativo.

 Getting Started for New Students:

 - Apply for ADS services by filling out the New Student Application.
-You will have an opportunity to upload your electronic documentation after you complete the New Student application.
-You can use an electronic copy of your IEP, 504 Plan, Summary of Performance, or other medical/psychological documentation that lists your diagnosis and demonstrates how your disability affects your learning, mobility, and/or communication.
+You will immediately receive an email welcoming you to ADS and find a link to upload your electronic documentation.
+You can use an electronic copy of your IEP, 504 Plan, Summary of Performance, other medical/psychological documentation or the attached document, that lists your diagnosis and demonstrates how your disability affects your learning, mobility, and/or communication.

 - Complete placement testing.
-All degree-seeking students are required to test.
-An ADS staff member will assist and discuss placement testing options with you during your intake interview.
+All new degree-seeking students are required to demonstrate initial placement levels in English and Math upon entry to the College in order to register for their first semester.
+An Access Advocate will assist and discuss placement testing options with you during your intake interview.

 - All degree-seeking students must attend orientation.
-An ADS staff member will assist with this process and connect you with the Center for New Students and Orientation (CNSO).
+An Access Advocate will assist with this process and connect you with the Center for New Students and Orientation (CNSO).
 ADS staff members will make referrals and work closely with CNSO in selecting courses that fit your interest and abilities.

-- After you have completed orientation, please make sure to follow up with ADS staff.
-At your follow up meeting ADS staff will review how to request accommodation using your AIM portal.
+- After you have completed orientation, please make sure to follow up with Access Advocate.
+At your follow up meeting, your Advocate will review how to request accommodations using your AIM portal.

 After your Intake Interview: